isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/1:1 Learning.md

 **Hardware**

 Since 2016, students in the school have been using [chromebooks](https://www.google.com/chromebook/) for 1:1 Learning.
-From 2021, the school started leveraging the National Digital Literacy Programme (NDLP) and MOE Personalised Digital Learning Programme (PDLP) to facilitate the chromebook personal learning device (PLD) procurement process.
-For the 2025 Secondary 1 cohort, the school has evaluated the given options from a panel of awarded suppliers established by MOE and chosen the **Acer Chromebook Spin R857TN**.
+From 2021, the school has been leveraging the MOE Personalised Digital Learning Programme (PDLP) to facilitate the chromebook personal learning device (PLD) procurement process.
+For the 2026 Secondary 1 cohort, the school has evaluated the given options from a panel of awarded suppliers established by MOE and chosen the **Acer Chromebook Spin R857TN**.
 The specifications of the chromebook are as follows:

 Acer Chromebook Spin R857TN
 * Intel Processor N250